 I love giallos.
 Where else could you admire schoolgirls wearing miniskirts in a church while attending a funeral ceremony ?
 But let's be serious for a while and appreciate the other qualities of this film like the always fun visit of the girls' shower room or the original way the unknown killer murders his victims.
 Beautifully lighted up, What Have You Done to Solange? is a must for any giallo fan.
 Recommended.

-Quite an affecting little giallo with a lovely score and some inspired stylistic touches.
+An affectingly sullen little giallo with a lovely, haunting score and some inspired if spare stylistic touches.
 Camille Keaton (in her first film role) and super hunk Fabio Testi make this worth a watch.
 Of course the gender politics are fucked, but you don't come to the Italian sleazemasters for socially conscious entertainment do you?

 Oh, it was fine.
 Not quite Suspiria but very nearly in the same ballpark.
 Italian Catholic neuroses and sexual-terror played out (bizarrely, unbelievably) in England.
 Some nice misty girl school photography, however, helps to balance out the wooden acting (the lone Italian being exemplary) and the surfeit of misogyny.
 Brilliant Morricone theme tune aside, this is just a vaguely creepy run-of-the-mill giallo.